1. The atmosphere is the envelope of_____________.

 Explanation: Typical of temperate and tropical cyclones.

-92. Heavy rainfall on one side of the mountain and dry conditions on the other side is called:
+92. Heavy rainfall on one side of the mountain and dry conditions on the other side is called_____________.

 A) Rainfall effect